 Asturias is sandwiched between the regions of Galicia to the west, Cantabria to the east and Castilla-Leon to the south.
 Luckily, Asturias has miles of coastline on the Cantabric Sea to the north, which provides Asturian regional cuisine with high quality fish and seafood.
 Asturians are proud of their history, including the fact that in 722 AD, they helped Prince Pelayo fight off the Moors.
 For many centuries after that achievement, Asturias was looked upon as a poor region of simple farmers until the end of the 19th century, when the region experienced more prosperous times.

 Traditionally, Asturians are farmers, shepherds and fishermen.
-Even today many shepherds allow the flocks of sheep to roam the hillsides.
-There are over two dozen varieties of cow, sheep and goat’s milk cheeses produced in Asturias.
+Even today many shepherds allow their flocks of sheep to roam the beautiful green hillsides, and the native breeds of cattle are prized for their milk.
+Asturias is the land of cheese, and there are over two dozen varieties of cow, sheep and goat’s milk cheeses produced in Asturias.

 The regional cuisine of Asturias is well-known in Spain and Latin America.
 Here are some of the famous dishes from Asturias: